dnsimple/dnsimple-support/content/articles/caa-record.markdown

 - `issuewild`: explicitly authorizes a single certificate authority to issue a wildcard certificate (and only wildcard) for the hostname.
 - `iodef`: specifies a URL to which a certificate authority may report policy violations.

-Please, note that `issuewild` tags take precedence over `issue` tags when specified.
-This means that, once there is one CAA record with the `issuewild` tag in place, regardless of its value, wildcard certificate requests will be rejected unless there's a specific CAA record with the `issuewild` tag for that CA and the requested hostname.
+Please note that `issuewild` tags take precedence over `issue` tags when specified.
+This means that once there is one CAA record with the `issuewild` tag in place regardless of its value, wildcard certificate requests will be rejected unless there's a specific CAA record with the `issuewild` tag for that CA and the requested hostname.

 In DNSimple, the CAA record is represented by the following customizable elements: